appressoas/cradmin_legacy/docs/develop.rst

 #######################################
-Develop django_cradmin, or run the demo
+Develop cradmin_legacy, or run the demo
 #######################################

 To develop django-cradmin, or to run the demo, you will have to do the following.